-Trailing behind the likes of Hong Kong and Malta, Malaysia holds the 44th spot in the world for its powerful passport status and 7th in the Asian continent.
-When coming up with our nuanced and original ranking system, we went beyond looking at a passport’s visa free travel privileges, digging deeper.
+Trailing behind the likes of Chile and Cyprus, Malaysia holds the 44th spot in the world for its powerful passport status and 7th in the Asian continent.
+When coming up with our nuanced and original ranking system, we went beyond looking at a passport’s visa-free travel privileges.

 To get an idea of our scoring system, our index is split into three standalone indexes, with the Malaysia passport performing differently for each index.

-holds the most weight (50%) and is based on the destination’s travel benefits for each passport holder, while taking into account the destination country’s level of ‘attractiveness’ based on its quality of life standards.
+holds the most weight (50 percent) and is based on the destination’s travel benefits for each passport holder, while taking into account the destination country’s level of ‘attractiveness’ based on its quality of life standards.

-Holds 25% of the overall calculation and is based on the country’s economic strength, looking at how investor-friendly and business-friendly it is as a destination country for passport holders.
+Holds 25 percent of the overall calculation and is based on the country’s economic strength, looking at how investor-friendly and business-friendly it is as a destination country for passport holders.

-Is worth 25% of the total calculation.
+Is worth 25 percent of the total calculation.
 Six components related to the quality of life are covered under this index including (but not limited to) healthcare, education, and personal safety.

 For more information, consult Malaysia’s country profile here.

-A Malaysian passport offers partial, or complete visa-free access to 198 destinations worldwide.
-Malaysian passport holders get free visa access to 5 destinations, and free access with a limited set of days in 108 destinations.
-An electronic visa is required in 8 countries, and visa on arrival is needed in 34 countries.
-Overall, a visa is required in just 28 countries.
-Some prime destinations that facilitate visa free travel access include Schengen countries in Europe, the United Kingdom, Hong Kong, Singapore, Taiwan, and Qatar.
+A Malaysian passport offers visa-free access to 170 destinations worldwide.
+A visa is required in just 27 countries.
+Some prime destinations that facilitate visa-free travel access include Schengen countries in Europe, the United Kingdom, Hong Kong, Singapore, Taiwan, and Qatar.